eclipse-archived/codewind-operator/README.md

 The Codewind operator helps with the deployment of Codewind instances in an Openshift or Kubernetes cluster.

-There must only be one operator per cluster and it must be installed into the codewind namespace.
+There must only be one operator per cluster and it must be installed into the Codewind namespace.

-To deploy the Codewind operator and setup a the first Codewind remote instance,  clone this repo then log into your kubernetes / openshift cluster and continue with:
+To deploy the Codewind operator and setup a first Codewind remote instance,  clone this repo then log into your kubernetes / openshift cluster and continue with:

 ```
 $ cd {path to repo codewind-operator}
 $ kubectl create namespace codewind
 (this has to be codewind)
 $ kubectl create -f ./deploy/service_account.yaml
 (service account for which the operator will run under, a lot of permissions required)
 $ kubectl create -f ./deploy/role.yaml
 (RBAC permissions to assign - i.e. create Ingress, routes etc)
 $ kubectl create -f ./deploy/role_binding.yaml
 (connects service account to role)
 $ kubectl create -f ./deploy/cluster_roles.yaml
 (permissions at namespace level not sufficient, need permissions at cluster level, talk to services outside of namespace)
 $ kubectl create -f ./deploy/cluster_role_binding.yaml
 (connects service account to role)
 ```

 Create the CRD.
 For Openshift 3.11.x clusters:

 ```
 $ kubectl create -f ./deploy/crds/codewind.eclipse.org_keycloaks_crd-oc311.yaml
 $ kubectl create -f ./deploy/crds/codewind.eclipse.org_codewinds_crd-oc311.yaml
 ```

 For other versions of Openshift and Kubernetes:

 ```
 $ kubectl create -f ./deploy/crds/codewind.eclipse.org_keycloaks_crd.yaml
 $ kubectl create -f ./deploy/crds/codewind.eclipse.org_codewinds_crd.yaml
 ```

 Deploy the operator
 ```
 $ kubectl create -f ./deploy/operator.yaml
 (downloads images into the cluster)
 ```

 ## Configuring the default config map

-The Codewind operator defaults can be found in the config-map file  `./deploy/codewind-configmap.yaml`  Modify this file setting the ingressDomain value to one specific to your cluster.
+The Codewind operator defaults can be found in the config-map file  `./deploy/codewind-configmap.yaml`.
+Modify this file setting the ingressDomain value to one specific to your cluster.
 The Ingress domain will be appended to any routes and URLs created by the operator.
 It must already be registered in your DNS service and should resolve correctly from both inside and outside of the cluster.

 example: